JGilbert103/ITSC4155/README.md

      - Change the status of tickets as you work on them
   3. Monitor system activity:
      - View all submitted tickets and their current statuses
+  4. Manage users:
+     - View and manage all users with registered account

 ### Team Progress
 **Sprint 0** - Environment Setup